arashnm80/arashnm80.github.io/handbook/choice.md

 Everyday I wake up I listen to Adagio and decide whether to leave or to stay and fight one more day.

 ### Risk
+**higher risk means bigger reward in exchange for bigger cost. so it's all a tradeoff and i am responsible to choose what i want.**

 - mrbeast faking college
 > Any worthwhile venture involves risk.